Skip to main content

 Purpose

-This project will develop a professional development (PD) model to support teachers in implementing an early literacy Multi-Tiered System of Supports (MTSS) in early childhood classrooms to improve reading outcomes for children who are at risk for reading disabilities.
-MTSS provides varying levels (tiers) of instruction to students based on assessments that are used in data-based decision making by educators.
+This project developed a professional development (PD) model to support teachers in implementing an early literacy Multi-Tiered System of Supports (MTSS) in early childhood classrooms to improve reading outcomes for children who are at risk for reading disabilities.
+MTSS provides varying tiers of instruction to students based on assessments that are used in data-based decision making by educators.
 Early childhood educators are rarely provided instruction in the philosophy and fundamentals of explicit instruction, curriculum-based assessment, data-based decision making, and individualized instruction.
-Thus, there is a critical need for feasible, effective, and sustainable PD that prepares early childhood educators to implement an MTSS model to support students in learning to read as they enter kindergarten and beyond.
-This project aims to reduce preventable reading disabilities by improving the ability of educators to implement an early literacy MTSS model.
+Thus, there has been a critical need for feasible, effective, and sustainable PD that prepares early childhood educators to implement an MTSS model to support students in learning to read as they enter kindergarten and beyond.
+This project was aimed at reducing preventable reading disabilities by improving the ability of educators to implement an early literacy MTSS model.

 Project Activities

-An iterative process will be used to develop an efficient, promising, and sustainable PD model to prepare early childhood teachers to implement an early literacy MTSS model.
-Data from focus groups, interviews, surveys, and observational measures will be used to inform the development and revision of the PD model and assess its feasibility.
-A small cluster randomized controlled trial will investigate the promise of efficacy of the PD model for improving educators' implementation of an early literacy MTSS model and, ultimately, children's literacy outcomes.
+An iterative process was used to develop an efficient, promising, and sustainable PD model to prepare early childhood teachers to implement an early literacy MTSS model.
+Data from focus groups, interviews, surveys, and observational measures were used to inform the development and revision of the PD model and assess its feasibility.
+A small cluster randomized controlled trial investigated the promise of efficacy of the PD model for improving educators' implementation of an early literacy MTSS model and, ultimately, children's literacy outcomes.

 Structured Abstract